 The notion that reptiles, be they turtles, lizards or snakes, need less attention than other creatures, and that they’re ‘easy’ to keep, is misguided.
 And because reptiles look so different to those animals many people feel more of an affinity with, their suffering doesn’t always attract the same concern.
 But the exotic pet trade is cruel—wild animals belong in the wild.
 And we need to make it unacceptable that these animals are sold at shows, online or in pet shops.

 What can we do?

-Already, 75,000 people have signed a petition, started in March 2020, to halt the Doncaster Racecourse reptile show in June.
+Already, 75,000 people have signed a petition, submitted in June 2020, with thousands more emailing the Executive Director.
 If we can convince racecourse bosses to stop hosting these events, it’ll be a proud moment for Doncaster and a significant step towards ending the wildlife trade in the UK.
 Don’t let Doncaster be home to animal suffering.
 Tell the racecourse to stop hosting wildlife markets.

 Sometimes, the show really mustn’t go on.

 FAO: Rachel Harwood